 During the year we have continued to address sustainability in procurement.
-A directory of supported business is published on the Care Inspectorate intranet.
+A directory of supported businesses is published on the Care Inspectorate intranet.
 This directory provides supported business supplier names, contact details including website links and a summary of goods and services provided by each supported business.

-During the year we placed two call-offs from Scottish Procurement's Framework for Supported Factories and Businesses.
 We continue to contract with a supported business for ICT equipment disposal services.

-The Care Inspectorate has representation on the Supported Business Action Group and attended the Supported Businesses Engagement Day in August 2017.
 We submit quarterly returns to Scottish Government showing Care Inspectorate spend with supported businesses.

 We continue to capture spend with SME's, social enterprises and third sector suppliers.
-Our annual spend with SMEs is £1.2m, representing 16% of our total spend and 19% of our procurement spend.
-Our contracted spend with SMEs increased by 4% in 2017/18, representing 25% of our total contract spend.
+Our annual spend with SMEs is £1.7m, representing 18% of our total spend and 21% of our procurement spend.
+This is an increase of 2% in our procurement spend for 2018/19, representing 21% of our total contract spend.